The Advantages and Disadvantages of Sewer Pipe Materials

 As with clay pipe, cast-iron sewer pipe is more commonly found in older homes, although it is still commonly used today.
 The main advantage of cast iron is its long lifespan and strength.
 A 4″ diameter sewer pipe can withstand almost 5,000 pounds of pressure per linear foot.
 By comparison, a plastic sewer pipe can be damaged by a person standing on it!
 Cast iron’s main disadvantage is cost and weight.

 Plastic Sewer Pipes – PVC and ABS

 Plastic sewer pipe is made from either ABS and PVC.
-Its smooth surface provide excellent carrying capacity of waste and makes it resistant to tree root intrusion.
-It must be installed carefully however, as plastic is not as strong as other materials and can bend or collapse if not sufficiently supported with sand or gravel.
+Its smooth surface provides excellent carrying capacity of waste and makes it resistant to tree root intrusion.
+It must be installed carefully, however, as plastic is not as strong as other materials and can bend or collapse if not sufficiently supported with sand or gravel.

 Orangeburg Sewer Pipes